Our Top Picks

 Best Sriracha: Bushwick Kitchen Weak Knees Gochujang Sriracha Chili Hot Sauce

 This sriracha and gochujang sauce from Bushwick Kitchen has a delicious and unique taste that lends itself to a variety of dishes.
 Users praised the subtle sweetness, the fermented flavor, and the kick from the peppers.
 However, this isn't the hottest sauce on our list, which means you can add more to get the flavor you crave on eggs, grilled cheese sandwiches, stews, marinades, and more.
-The only complaint users have is that they wish it came in a larger bottle (it comes in a 10.5 ounce bottle), because they used it up so fast!Continue to 5 of 9 below.
+The only complaint users have is that they wish it came in a larger bottle (it comes in a 10.5-ounce bottle) because they used it up so fast!Continue to 9 of 12 below.

 Best Ghost Pepper: Dave's Gourmet Ghost Pepper Jolokia Hot Sauce